Anderson Hernández

-Anderson Hernández Mejia (born October 30, 1982) is a Dominican former professional baseball infielder.
+Anderson Hernández Mejia (born October 30, 1982) is a Dominican former professional baseball infielder who currently serves as the third base coach and infield coach for the Bravos de León of the Mexican League.
 He played in Major League Baseball (MLB) for the New York Mets, Washington Nationals, Cleveland Indians, and Houston Astros, and in Nippon Professional Baseball (NPB) for the Chunichi Dragons.